mtiller/ModelicaBook/text/source/behavior/discrete/when.rst

 would be ``time>=2.0``, ``x>=y+2``, ``phi<=prev_phi`` and so on.
-Recall from our discussion of the :ref:`interval-measurement` speed estimation algorithm that you should **almost always** put the ``pre`` operator around any variables in ``expr`` that also appear in side the ``when`` statement.
+Recall from our discussion of the :ref:`interval-measurement` speed estimation algorithm that you should **almost always** put the ``pre`` operator around any variables in ``expr`` that also appear inside the ``when`` statement.

 In the :ref:`bouncing-ball` example, we saw a case where ``expr`` was